msicilia/scg-tool/README.md

 Both elements of shared state are handled in the Next.js `api` folder.

 The tool does not use any form of database or server-side persistent storage beyond saving in files the above.
+This has the problem that it works in `dev` mode, since it autoreloads components using "fast refresh" when the files are updated.
+But it won't do it in normal production mode, that will requiere storing the above in some form of database and include some reload functionality.

 ## Development